 Just behind Maceo and leading onto the stunning Palais Royal is one of the oldest gastronomic institutions in Paris.
 Dating back to 1784, the elegant dining rooms of Le Grand Véfour, with their delicate wall painting and stylish rend banquettes, have seen such illustrious as Napoléon and Joséphine Bonaparte, writers Victor Hugo and Colette and philosophers Jean-Paul Sartre and Simone de Beauvoir.
 More recently, it also featured Woody Allen’s movie Midnight in Paris.
 Its two-Michelin starred menu will tantalize your palate with the likes of duck liver terrine, celeriac and pear perfumed with Tonka beans and pomegranate juice, lobster sautéed in pumpkin stock and served with a “cappuccino” of reduced shellfish juice and roast lamb filet in a cacao crust.

-Most Romantic Place for “Wow” Factor
+Most Romantic Place With “It All”

-If there’s one place that has “it all” in the 1st district, it’s Place Vendôme.
+If there’s one place that has the most “wow factor” in the 1st district, it’s Place Vendôme.
 Commissioned by Louis XIV in 1702, his royal emblem of the sun is stamped around the refined square on the window ironwork, but then Napoleon left his mark a century later with his Roman-style column installed smack-dab in the center.
 Today, the gorgeous square is home to the city’s top jewelry shops (engagement ring shopping??) and the world-famous Ritz hotel, where you can treat yourselves to high tea or a cocktail at their Hemingway Bar for a royal price.
 That said, it’s completely free to surround yourself in the squares uber romantic ambiance.